Love and Larceny (1985 film)

 Love & Larceny is a 1985 Canadian biographical drama television film directed by Robert Iscove and written by Douglas Bowie.
-Based on a true story, it stars Jennifer Dale as Betsy Bigley, a Canadian confidence trickster, who successfully defrauded American banks of millions of dollars by posing as the illegitimate daughter of Andrew Carnegie.
+The film is based on a true story and stars Jennifer Dale.
 The film's cast also includes Alf Humphreys, Brent Carver, Ken Pogue, Sheila McCarthy, Ross Petty, Douglas Rain, Patricia Hamilton, Susan Wright, Hugh Webster, Peter Dvorsky and Kenneth Welsh.

+Plot

+Betsy Bigley is a Canadian confidence trickster who successfully defrauded American banks of millions of dollars by posing as the illegitimate daughter of Andrew Carnegie.

+Release

 The film was broadcast on CBC Television on October 6, 1985.

+Awards

 The film won the Gemini Award for Best TV Movie at the 1st Gemini Awards in 1986.
 It was also nominated, but did not win, in the categories of Best Supporting Actor (Rain), Best Production Design or Art Direction (Milton Parcher), Best Costume Design (Suzanne Mess) and Best Music Composition for a Single Program, Dramatic Underscore (Eric Robertson).

+Sequel

 A sequel film, Grand Larceny, directed by Stephen Surjik and written by Bowie, was released in 1991 and focused on Bigley's escape from prison by faking her death.
 Bowie also later collaborated with David Archibald on a stage musical version of Bigley's story, also titled Love and Larceny.